Taiwan–Ukraine relations: Issue on diplomatic missions

 Taiwan has been planning to establish a consulate in Kyiv since 1992.
 Alarmed by the Latvian model, the Chinese government made representations to the Ukrainian diplomatic service and received an immediate commitment from the Ukrainian side that it would not allow a Taiwanese consulate to appear, as it had in Latvia.
 Then, Taiwan saw that the establishment of the consulate was unsuccessful and turned to seek a representative office.

 On February 9, 2001, when former Ukrainian President Leonid Kravchuk visited Taiwan as a member of parliament, Chen Shui-bian told him that Taiwan and Ukraine should establish a representative office to increase exchanges.
 However, As of 2013, Ukraine did not respond to the request.

-Issue on the representative office is also hindered by the demands of the Ukrainian side.
+The establishment of a representative office has also been hindered by the demands of the Ukrainian side.
 According to a joint report by Bai-Ku Wei and Viktor Oleksiyovich Kiktenko, the Ukrainian authorities want Taiwan to invest heavily in military industrial technology and help the military industry realize its "military-to-civilian" program.
 Taiwan, on the other hand, is asking for the establishment of a representative office first, and then to discuss investment in depth.
 At the same time, the Ukrainian side also hopes that Taiwan will first provide a large amount of financial assistance to Ukraine, similar to the Belarusian approach.

 Consular services

-In 1996, the Taipei Representative Office in Belarus was established to also conduct consular services in Ukraine, and in 2006, Taiwan abolished the office and transferred the Ukraine business to the Taipei Office in Moscow, which continued until March 2022.
+In 1996, the Taipei Representative Office in Belarus was established to also conduct consular services in Ukraine, and in 2006, Taiwan abolished its Minsk office and transferred the Ukraine business to the Taipei Office in Moscow, which continued until March 2022.
+In March 2022, after the Russian invasion of Ukraine, Taiwan transferred its Ukraine business from the Taipei Office in Moscow to the Taipei Office in Poland.